canrager/brackets_interpretability/README.md

 # brackets_interpretability

+*This project is part of the ARENA 2.0 curriculum.*

 We classify strings of parentheses ```(()())()``` into balanced and unbalanced.
 The parentheses are balanced if each opening bracket is matched with a closing bracket later in the string.
 For example, ```(())``` is balanced and ```(()``` is unbalanced.
 Ultimately, e use a transformer model of size XXX to solve this task.

 1. We come up with a simple algorithm on our own.